 These Terms and the Order may only be varied by express written agreement between the Company and the Client.

 It is not necessary for any Client to have signed an acceptance of these terms and conditions for them to apply.
-If a Client accepts a quote, then the Client will be deemed to have satisfied themselves as to the terms applying and have accepted these terms and conditions in full.
+If a client accepts a quote or interim service proposal, then the Client will be deemed to have satisfied themselves as to the terms applying and have fully accepted these terms and conditions.

 Please read these terms and conditions carefully.
 Any purchase or use of our services implies that you have read and accepted our terms and conditions.